silbermm/memelex/README.md

 Assuming you have created the memex directory and updated your `dev.exs` file - we start the memex as a typical Elixir application, in `dev` mode, opening up an IEx console (which is how we primarily interact with the Memex).

+> Be sure to run `mix deps.get` to pull in required dependencies.

 ```
 iex -S mix run